veritas-sot/miniApps/docs/miniApps/kobold.rst

           named_groups:
             name: ^(?P<name>(.*))
         destination:
-          name: "__name@upper__"
+          name: "__name|upper__"

 To transform a property you have to specify a 'source' and a 'destination'.
-On the one hand, the source specifies which devices are to be processed.
-On the other hand the source contains a regular expression, to be more precise a named group.
+Firstly, the source specifies which devices are to be processed.
+Furthermore the source contains a regular expression, to be more precise a named group.
 This named group is used to transform the destination value.
 In the example above the named group catches the device name and saves this value in the variable 'name'.
 This variable and a modifier (eg. upper) is then used to transform the property.
+The variable and the modifier are separated by a pipe (|).

 Another example illustrates how to transform the location.